InAnYan/gsoc/README.md

 - There were instances where langchain4j was not sufficient for our needs.
 In such cases, we employed various other libraries to ensure the functionality and performance of the AI features.
 - On the frontend side, there is a long standing issue in JavaFX about [Text of labels should be selectable/copyable](https://bugs.openjdk.org/browse/JDK-8091644).
 This severely affects how we develop chat UI, because, on one hand, users need a comfortable UI (which can be made with `Label` or `Text` element), but, on the other hand, users will want a copy feature (which is only available in `TextField` or `TextArea` components).
 [We still have many issues with the chat UI and scrolling down the messsages](https://github.com/InAnYan/jabref/issues/172).

-All those issues were unexpected at the beginning of the project, and they caused headaches at my and mentors side.
+All those issues were unexpected at the beginning of the project, and they caused headaches at my and mentor's side.
 With having time lost at these unexpected Java eco system issues, we could not work on JabRef itself.

 Initially, understanding the existing code base and integrating JavaFX and other libraries was challenging.
 However, with time and guidance from mentors, I became more proficient.
 Integrating AI features into the existing application required overcoming numerous bugs and architectural challenges.
 Most issues were resolved, but there is still work to be done.
 We faced limitations with available AI libraries for Java, particularly with langchain4j.
 These issues required additional time and effort to resolve.